 - Areas of increased significance will be addressed by primary legislation

-- Technical drafting approaches are needed to ensure compliance and approach to make the regulation properly binding
+- Technical drafting approaches are needed to ensure compliance and approach to making the regulation properly binding

 Quality of Legislation – EU Rules

-The EU defines legislative quality as quality of substance and quality of form.
-Substance refers to legislative policy and looks to tests of subsidiarity and proportionality, choice of instrument, duration, intensity of instrument, consistency, cost/benefit analysis and impact analysis.
-Quality of form concerns accessibility and transparency and dissemination.
+The EU defines legislative quality as the quality of substance and the quality of form.
+Substance refers to legislative policy and looks at subsidiarity and proportionality, choice of instrument, duration, instrument intensity, consistency, cost/benefit analysis, and impact analysis.
+Quality of form concerns accessibility and transparency, and dissemination.

 EU drafting rules break into three categories:

 - Substance- must be essential and effective means of achieving the aim of the law.
-Must be proportional to the aim to be achieved, and consistent with existing EU legislation.
-It must take into account transposition, translation, and the needs of the users.
+It must be proportional to the aim to be achieved and consistent with existing EU legislation.
+It must consider transposition, translation, and the users’ needs.

-- Process – the EU must respect the principle of subsidiarity and leave to member states to regulate those items best handled at the national level. the drafting process must be open and transparent.
+- Process – the EU must respect the principle of subsidiarity and leave it to member states to regulate those best handled at the national level.
+The drafting process must be open and transparent.
 The process must be planned and coordinated.
-The planned legislation must be subject to cost analysis and already enacted laws must be monitored and evaluated.
+The planned legislation must be subject to cost analysis, and enacted laws must be monitored and evaluated.

-- Technical – EU laws must be clear, unambiguous and simple.
+- Technical – EU laws must be clear, unambiguous, and straightforward.
 Plain language must be used.